laraluys/MLOps4ECM_day1/Data/DVC.md

 Similarly, you then can create a DVC repository.
 </br>
 <code>
-DVC init
+dvc init
 </code>
 </br></br>
 This creates several files in a .dvc folder your current directory:

 <img src="images/DVC_files_1.png" width="150" height="150" />

 The first one is a .gitignore file.
-In this file the DVC info you do not want  to save in Git is put.
+In this file you add the DVC info you do not want in your Git repository.
 The second more important file is the config file.
 Here you will write all specific DVC configuration. </br></br>
 <img src="images/DVC_files_2.png" width="700"/>

 ## Adding data to your repository

 In your current repository there should already be three datasets which you have explored but not edited yet.
-The first step is to add these datasets to your DVC repository. this can be done using the followin command.
+The first step is to add these datasets to your DVC repository. this can be done using the following command.
 </br>
 <code>
-DVC add <i>path/to/data</i>
+dvc add <i>path/to/data</i>
 </code>

 This path can be both a file or a directory.
-When this commando run it will return something like this.
+When this command runs it will return something like this.

 <img src="images/DVC_data_added.png" width="850"  />